RubyGe/sf-ios-4-hw6/README.md

-# Assignment 6: Core Data
+t# Assignment 6: Core Data

 Add persisted data to the provided sample app.
 The assigned app mimics Apple's Notes app and contains a series of todos for reading from and writing to the database.
 Implementing these todos will give you familiarity with Core Data and will give you a starting point for using persistence in your final project app.